Skip to content

 Error message: division by zero

-When writing your own code, if encountering non-conforming input parameters, you can also actively throw errors, such as:
+When writing your own code, if you encounter non-standard input parameters, you can also manually throw errors, as follows:

 Python